Gabrielle Hecht: Education and early career

 Hecht was born in 1965 in Puerto Rico.
-She earned a Bachelor of Science degree in Physics from the Massachusetts Institute of Technology (MIT) in 1986, followed by a Master of Arts degree in History and Sociology of Science from the University of Pennsylvania in 1988.
-She completed her PhD in History and Sociology of Science at the University of Pennsylvania in 1992.
+She received a Bachelor of Science degree in physics from the Massachusetts Institute of Technology (MIT) in 1986, followed by a Master of Arts degree in history and sociology of science from the University of Pennsylvania in 1988.
+She completed her PhD in history and sociology of science at the University of Pennsylvania in 1992.

 She began her academic career at Stanford University, serving as Acting Assistant Professor in the Department of History from 1992 to 1993, then as Assistant Professor from 1993 to 1998, with a courtesy appointment in the Department of French and Italian.

 Academic positions

-In 1999, Hecht moved to the University of Michigan, where she spent 18 years in the History Department.
+In 1999, Hecht moved to the University of Michigan, where she spent 18 years in the history department.
 She was promoted to Associate Professor in 1998 and to Professor in 2011.
 At Michigan, she co-founded the Program in Science, Technology, and Society (STS) with her partner, Paul N. Edwards, and served as its Director from 2013 to 2015 and 2016 to 2017.
 She also served as Associate Director of Michigan's African Studies Center from 2013 to 2014 and participated in the Program in Anthropology and History.

 In 2017, Hecht returned to Stanford University as Professor of History and Professor (by courtesy) of Anthropology.
 From 2017 to 2024, she held the Frank Stanton Foundation Professor of Nuclear Security position and served as Senior Fellow at the Freeman Spogli Institute for International Studies.
 Her affiliations at Stanford included the Center for African Studies, the Program in Science, Technology, and Society, the Center for Global Ethnography, the Program on Urban Studies, and the Program in History and Philosophy of Science.

 Hecht maintains her role as Research Associate at the Wits Institute for Social and Economic Research at Wits University in South Africa, a position she has held since 2024.

 Throughout her career, Hecht has held visiting positions at Sciences Po (France), École des Hautes Études en Sciences Sociales (France), the University of Oslo (Norway), Technische Universiteit Eindhoven (Netherlands), the University of KwaZulu-Natal (South Africa), the University of Melbourne (Australia), and the Royal Institute of Technology (Sweden).